cassiano-lamarc/Employee-Management-Frontend/README.md

-# SoftwaremindFrontendEmployeeManager
-Employees Management Frontend – Angular 19
+# Employees Management Frontend – Angular 19

 This is the frontend application for the Employees Management API, built using Angular 19.
 It consumes a secure .NET 9 backend via JWT-based authentication and provides a clean, responsive interface for managing employee data.